UIKit0/kairos/misc/sbt/README.markdown

 Quick Install
 -------------
 Kairos use the Simple Build Tool to manage the Scala/Lift/Cardano project.
-This guide assume you are located in the `kairos` root directory (this file is in `kairos/misc/sbt`).
+This guide assume you are located in the `kairos` root directory (this Readme file is in `kairos/misc/sbt`).

 Install the Cappuccino frameworks:

 `capp gen -f --force src/main/webapp/`

-To install Cardano framework untar `kairos/misc/cardano/cardano.tar.gz` into a temporary folder.
+To install Cardano framework untar `kairos/misc/cardano/cardano.tar.gz` into a temporary folder, here `/Development/tmp`.
 Then, copy Cardano and Debug folders inside the Frameworks located under webapp:

 `mkdir -p /Development/tmp/`